radiokit/electron-docs/docs/source/installation-linux.rst

     /opt/radiokit-electron-1.2/bin/radiokit-electron-daemon-1.2

-This is however, not recommended.
+This is however, not recommended as it does not provide supervision.

 Automatic starting & supervision
 ********************************